sensu/sensu-docs/content/sensu-go/6.3/operations/monitor-sensu/tessen.md

 linkTitle: "Tessen Reference"
 reference_title: "Tessen"
 type: "reference"
-description: "Tessen sends anonymized data about Sensu instances to Sensu Inc. You can use sensuctl to view and manage Tessen configuration.
-Read this document to configure Tessen."
+description: "Use sensuctl to view and manage your configuration for Tessen, the Sensu call-home service that sends anonymized data about Sensu instances to the Sensu team."
 weight: 40
 version: "6.3"
 product: "Sensu Go"